Homer vs. Dignity: Plot

-The Simpsons go out to dinner to celebrate Bart getting his first test "A" grade; however, Homer's credit card is rejected and, after a failed escape attempt, the family are made to sing for customers to work off their bill.
-After Homer reveals that he sold the back seats of his car for gasoline money (which he spent on a novelty car horn), he and Marge seek advice from financial planner Lindsay Naegle.
-Naegle explains to them that, due to poor money management by Homer, the family have multiple mortgages and will need to declare bankruptcy several times.
+The Simpsons go out to dinner to celebrate Bart getting his first test "A" grade; however, Homer's credit card is rejected due to insufficient funds, and the family are made to sing for customers to work off their bill.
+After Homer reveals that he sold the back seats of his car for gasoline money, he and Marge seek advice from financial planner Lindsay Naegle.
+Naegle explains to them that, due to poor money management on Homer's part, the family have multiple mortgages and will need to declare bankruptcy several times.

 Meanwhile, Mr. Burns is looking to amuse himself while his assistant, Smithers, is in New Mexico performing in a Malibu Stacy musical that he wrote.
 When Homer asks if he can have a raise, Burns offers him cash in exchange for throwing pudding at Lenny.
 He agrees to it, and a highly amused Burns decides to makes Homer his personal "prank monkey".
 Burns pays Homer to perform embarrassing and cruel tasks, such as pretending to be a baby who "made a boom boom" at the sports stadium restroom, eating a mint condition The Amazing Spider-Man #1 in front of Comic Book Guy, and later masquerading as the Springfield Zoo's new female panda, Sim-Sim.
 However, the panda prank goes awry when Homer is electrocuted by animal handlers and sexually assaulted by the zoo's male panda, Ping-Ping.

 Lisa discovers what Homer has been doing and convinces him his dignity is more important than money.
 After he quits the "prank monkey" job, she suggests using the leftover money to help needy children, so he buys and then donates the entire selection of kid's toys at Mr. Costington's department store.
 Costington, impressed by Homer's generosity, invites him to play Santa Claus in the store's Thanksgiving Day parade, which Burns sees as an opportunity for one more prank.
-He offers Homer one million dollars to throw buckets of fish guts into the crowd, but Homer refuses and instead leaves the float to reunite with his family; Burns assumes the role of Santa and carries out the prank himself, causing the audience to be attacked by seagulls.
+During the parade, Burns offers Homer one million dollars to throw buckets of fish guts into the crowd, but Homer refuses and instead leaves the float to reunite with his family; Burns assumes the role of Santa and carries out the prank himself, causing the audience to be attacked by seagulls.
 As the Simpsons watch the chaos from the sidelines, Homer thanks Lisa for helping him regain his dignity.